 You may be wondering about COHO as a name, as it might appear COHO would be the initials of the owners names however in this case it is refreshingly a tribute to a species of Salmon (often referred to as ‘silvers’ by fisherman).
 You will see this Salmon theme carried out throughout their labels and marketing materials.
 This name stems from a Celtic legend regarding the first person to catch and eat salmon and from that meal poetry was born.
 It is also a poignant tribute to the difficult journey the spawning salmon make and how winemakers in their own way must farm sustainably.

 Speaking of difficult journeys, their first vintages were all but destroyed in the now infamous wine warehouse fire & disaster in Vallejo in 2005.
-A number of wineries were affected by this fire, but its most difficult on a new winery just out of the gate, trying to make a name for themselves.
+A number of wineries were affected by this fire, but this disaster was most difficult on new winery’s who were not yet well establised.
 We’ve visited several Napa wineries that were “new” during the time of this warehouse fire; they all lost their entire supply of wine but somehow bounced back.
 One vintner even made Marinade out of her boiled wine.
 2002 was COHO’s first release.

-We tried their Headwaters 2005 Merlot.
-This is chiefly sourced from the Michael Black Vineyard in the Coombsville area (named after the viticulturist and vineyard owner).
+The Headwaters 2005 Merlot is primarily sourced from the Michael Black Vineyard in the Coombsville area (named after the viticulturist and vineyard owner).
 This is an unbelievably rocky vineyard with large boulders sitting right among the vineyards (poses problems for tractors).
 However, one puts up with these large rocks when the quality of fruit is top notch.
 This is a rich Merlot, with great color and a velvety mouth feel.
-Baking spices on the finish include hints of Cinnamon.
+Baking spices on the finish include hints of cinnamon.
 COHO has made wine from this vineyard for a number of years and continues to each vintage.